joergi/blog_old/_posts/2017-10-17-Using-Docker-as-non-root.md

 [UPDATE 2020-04-21] as mentioned in this [post](https://askubuntu.com/a/477554/80388) it's not needed anymore:
 ```
-Good news: the new docker (version 19.03
+Good news: the new docker (version 19.03 (currently experimental)) will be able to run rootless negating the problems that can occur using a root user.
+No more messing with elevated permissions, root and anything that might open up your machine when you did not want to.
 ```

 Normally you need to run docker as root: